-• Names, phone numbers, fax numbers, and addresses of your doctors, therapists, hospital(s), the hospital's financial counseling office, pharmacy (including refill lines/fax numbers), medical equipment supplier, insurance company, and any other person or service related to your care.

-- The name and extension number of a contact person at the different care facilities and businesses, especially someone who has been helpful to you. - Email addresses, if this way of communicating works for you and others. - Your doctors' specialties and which illness or symptom they are treating. - Records of service dates.
+- Names, phone numbers, email addresses, text numbers, fax numbers, and addresses of your doctors, therapists, hospital(s), the hospital's financial counseling office, pharmacy (including refill lines/fax numbers), medical equipment supplier, insurance company, and any other person or service related to your care. - The name and extension number of a contact person at the different care facilities and businesses, especially someone who has been helpful to you. - Email addresses, if this way of communicating works for you and others. - Your doctors' specialties and which illness or symptom they are treating. - Records of service dates.
 Be sure to include the first date of service, and the last date of service if you are no longer using that provider or service.